SoftwareGuy/ENet-CSharp/README.md

 ### Testing

-- `dotnet test` will run some sanity checks and make sure ENET initializes, data is received and sent correctly, etc.
+- `dotnet test` will run some sanity checks and make sure ENet initializes, data is received and sent correctly, etc. Right now tests are limited, but eventually will hopefully test the basics of ENet to ensure nothing is broken.

 ## Usage

 - Please make sure you initialize ENet first before doing anything by calling the `ENet.Library.Initialize();` function.
-This returns **true** if successful, if not it will return **false**.
-You can use this to gracefully quit your application should it fail to initialize, for example.
+	- This returns **true** if successful, if not it will return **false**.
+	- You can use this to gracefully quit your application should it fail to initialize, for example.
-- Once you are done with Enet, deinitialize the library using `ENet.Library.Deinitialize();` function to ensure clean shutdown.
+- Once you are done with Enet, deinitialize the library using `ENet.Library.Deinitialize();` function to ensure a clean shutdown.
-- Using Enet-CSharp inside Unity Engine is almost the same as in the .NET environment, except that the console functions must be replaced with functions provided by Unity.
-If the `Host.Service()` will be called in a game loop, then make sure that the timeout parameter set to 0 which means non-blocking.
-Also make sure Unity runs in the background by enabling the ***Run in Background*** player setting.
+- Using Enet-CSharp inside the Unity Engine is almost the same as in the standard .NET environment, except that the console functions must be replaced with functions provided by Unity.
+	- If the `Host.Service()` will be called in a game loop, then make sure that the timeout parameter set to 0 which means non-blocking.
+	- Also make sure Unity runs in the background by enabling the ***Run in Background*** player setting.

 ### Code Examples/Quick Start